 You can adjust your urine pH by making changes to your diet.
-See Making your urine more alkaline or try calling a dietician from the Yellow Pages.
+See Making your urine more alkaline or try speaking with a dietician.

 The more colouration on the strip within the time frames indicated, the higher the possibility of bacteria being present, and at higher concentrations.
 To have your urine checked to find out detailed information about bacterial strains and kidney involvement, or for further interpretation of the results, see your doctor / medical expert.

 While monitoring the health of your urine can help in understanding your progress, it may not represent the whole picture.
 UTI Test 5V® can tell you with a high degree of reliability if there is still infection present in your urine, but cannot tell you what species of bacteria are causing the symptoms.
 If natural remedies are unable to clear the infection, consider having your urine cultured by a competent clinic to identify the agents of infection.